 5 Things You Need to Know When Writing a Mobile App RFP

-Below are 5 things you need to know to write an effective mobile app RFP that will get you the best responses and ultimately, connect you with the perfect vendor for your project.
+This article will cover five significant considerations for writing an effective mobile app RFP that will get you the best responses and, ultimately, help you choose the best vendor for your development needs.

 It is very rare for a business to find themselves only in need of development services.
 With RFPs, it’s common for people to focus too much on specific app features, instead of considering the bigger picture.
-Your RFP will require information beyond the app itself.
+Your RFP will require more information beyond the product’s technical requirements.

-The first thing you need to address is the core business problem you’re trying to solve with this product—what is it, and what is the current process you have in place for solving this problem?
-Also, what are your frustrations with the current process?
-How are you going to transform your business strategy into a product strategy?
+The first thing you need to address is the core business problem you’re trying to solve with the product—what is it, and what is the current process you have in place for solving this problem?
+Also, what are your current frustrations with the existing process?
+It’s essential to convey how you intend to turn your business strategy into an effective mobile strategy.

 Is your Mobile App RFP missing essential information?
 Talk to one of our mobile experts about how a Design & Discovery Session can help you capture all of your RFP deliverables.
 Start a conversation.

-A comprehensive mobile app RFP should also ask about maintenance and ongoing support.
+A mobile app RFP should also ask about maintenance and ongoing support.
 It’s not uncommon for a mobile app to be considered “outdated” in 6-8 months if left unattended after launch.
 Without recurring maintenance, rework, updates, and additions, the gap between customer needs and product value grows too wide to achieve business objectives.
 With a market that’s so densely saturated, it’s comfortable for customers to switch to higher-quality alternatives.
-It is essential to ensure the vendor you work with is able to provide the appropriate level of support necessary to continue capitalizing on opportunities for long-term growth.
+It is essential to ensure the vendor you decide to work with can provide the appropriate level of support necessary to continue capitalizing on opportunities for long-term growth.

 If you’re hesitant about including a budget range in your mobile app RFP, keep in mind that it can help you qualify responses that are a poor fit very early in the process, saving you time in the long run.

-Mobile app agencies typically offer a number of services that range from consulting to app store delivery.
+Mobile app vendors typically offer many services that range from consulting to app store delivery.
 You may require additional time to build and deliver your app if your project isn’t thoroughly and accurately scoped.
 It comes down to the degree of detail – if you send out an RFP that poses more questions than it answers, with general ideas rather than specifics, you can expect that your responses will include additional time for areas like product definition and project management.
 Some vendors may even choose not to submit responses if the RFP significantly lacks detail.

-5. A Comprehensive Mobile RFP is The Foundation of a Great Project
+5. A Comprehensive RFP is the Foundation of a Great Project

-It’s important to include a lot of detail in your mobile app RFP.
-To do this, you really need to understand what you want in your app.
-If you partner with an experienced app development company, they will make recommendations on the functionality of the app, however, there needs to be enough information to understand what is required.
+It’s essential to include enough detail in your mobile app RFP.
+To do this, you need to understand what you want in your app.
+If you partner with an experienced app development company, they will make recommendations on the functionality of the app; however, there needs to be enough information to understand the general requirements.

 A detailed mobile app RFP helps eliminate ambiguity and sets the foundation for a project that is more likely to stay on time and within budget.
-Vendors will better understand exactly what you are looking for, resulting in a more accurate price and timeline estimation; less likelihood of unexpected issues arising during the project; and even the added advantage of saving valuable time once the project has started, which can ensure the product is shipped by the deadline.
+Vendors will better understand what you are looking for, resulting in a more accurate price and timeline estimations.
+RFPs also minimize the risk of unexpected issues emerging during the project and results in the added advantage of saving valuable time once that project starts.